-For example, this year listing prices for homes in Arizona were lowest in May.
+In recent years, listing prices for homes in Arizona were lowest in May.
 On average, homes were $38,319 less expensive.
 While in November — the month with the highest prices — the listing prices were $41,822 more than the annual average.

-In truth, the best time to buy a house really depends on your priorities and situation.
 Read on to find out which time of year will give you the most options and the biggest savings when buying a house in Phoenix.